 Children & Teens

-Instead of sadness, younger people often show irritability or anger.
-Signs include refusing to go to school, clinginess, using drugs/alcohol, or self-harm.
+Instead of obvious sadness, younger people often show intense irritability or anger.
+Signs include refusing to go to school, clinginess, poor performance in classes, using drugs or alcohol, or engaging in self-harm.

 Older Adults

-Depression is not a normal part of aging.
-In seniors, symptoms may look like:
+Depression is not a normal part of aging, nor is it a sign of dementia.
+In seniors, depression is often undiagnosed because symptoms may look physical or cognitive:

-- Fatigue, loss of appetite, or sleep problems.
+- Profound fatigue, loss of appetite, or severe sleep problems.

 Causes

-- Brain Chemistry: Imbalances in neurotransmitters (brain chemicals) play a role.
+- Brain Chemistry: Imbalances or changes in how naturally occurring neurotransmitters (brain chemicals) interact with neurocircuits play a major role.

-- Genetics: It is more common in people whose blood relatives also have the condition.
+- Genetics: The disorder is more common in people whose blood relatives also have the condition.

-- Trauma: Abuse, loss of a loved one, or high stress can trigger episodes.
+- Trauma & Stress: Abuse, the loss of a loved one, severe financial stress, or other traumatic life events can trigger clinical depression.

 Diagnosis

-To be diagnosed with Major Depressive Disorder, you must have symptoms for at least two weeks.
-Diagnosis involves:
+To be diagnosed with Major Depressive Disorder, you must experience persistent symptoms for at least two weeks.
+Diagnosis usually involves:

-- Physical Exam: To rule out thyroid issues or vitamin deficiencies.
+- Physical Exam & Labs: To completely rule out underlying physical causes, such as thyroid dysfunction or severe vitamin D/B12 deficiencies.

-- Psychological Evaluation: Discussing your thoughts, feelings, and behavior patterns.
+- Psychological Evaluation: Discussing your symptoms, thoughts, feelings, and behavior patterns with a mental health professional.

 Treatment

-Depression is highly treatable.
-Most patients feel better with a combination of medication and therapy.
+Depression is a highly treatable illness.
+The vast majority of patients feel significantly better with a combination of medication and psychotherapy.

 1. Medications (Antidepressants)

-- SSRIs (e.g., Prozac, Zoloft): Safer and cause fewer side effects than older drugs.
+- SSRIs (e.g., Prozac, Zoloft, Lexapro): Selective serotonin reuptake inhibitors are usually the first line of treatment.
+They are considered safe and generally cause fewer side effects than older drugs.

-- SNRIs (e.g., Cymbalta, Effexor): Another common class of effective drugs.
+- SNRIs (e.g., Cymbalta, Effexor): Serotonin-norepinephrine reuptake inhibitors are another highly effective class of medications.

 2. Psychotherapy (Talk Therapy)

-- Cognitive Behavioral Therapy (CBT): Identifying negative beliefs and replacing them with healthy ones.
+- Cognitive Behavioral Therapy (CBT): Helps identify toxic, negative beliefs and behaviors and teaches you how to replace them with healthy, objective ones.

-- Interpersonal Therapy: focusing on resolving relationship issues that may contribute to depression.
+- Interpersonal Therapy: Focuses on resolving relationship issues and improving communication that may contribute to your depression.

 3. Brain Stimulation Therapies

-For severe cases that don't respond to medication, options include:
+For severe or treatment-resistant depression that hasn't responded to multiple medications, procedural options include:

-- Electroconvulsive Therapy (ECT): Passing electrical currents through the brain to impact neurotransmitter function.
+- Electroconvulsive Therapy (ECT): Passing mild electrical currents through the brain under general anesthesia to reset neurotransmitter function.

-- TMS (Transcranial Magnetic Stimulation): Using magnetic pulses to stimulate nerve cells involved in mood control.
+- TMS (Transcranial Magnetic Stimulation): Using non-invasive magnetic pulses to stimulate nerve cells in the region of the brain involved in mood control.

 No comments: